What are the most popular tours from Phuket?

 (Start at 1,800 baht, including pickup and return to hotel – join trip)

 Usually, James Bond and Koh Panyi are part of any Phang Nga Bay tour.
-If you have time, we recommend dedicating one day to a Canoe in Phang Nga Bay, then another day to James Bond, Koh Panyi, the village on stilts and the reclining Buddha inside a cave.
+If you have time, I recommend dedicating one day to a canoe in Phang Nga Bay, then another day to James Bond, Koh Panyi, the village on stilts and the reclining Buddha inside a cave.
 Read more

 A typical day trip in Phang Nga Bay with James Bond Island and Koh Panyi Village: